 Call your provider or go to an emergency room if:

 - The bleeding does not stop after a few minutes.
-For serious bleeding, call your local emergency number, such as 911.
+For serious bleeding, call 911 or the local emergency number.

 - There is swelling, redness, or pus draining from the wound.

 - You notice red streaks that spread out from the wound.

 - The bite is on the head, face, neck, or hands.

 - You are not sure if the wound needs stitches.